<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=118459&amp;fmt=gif">

 Bill Disch

 Since he was young, Bill Disch has possessed a strong sense of service – from delivering milk and newspapers, to serving in the Air Force.
 His integrity and strong desire aid in his want to make a difference in whatever he’s doing.
 Bill is known for his strong analytical capabilities and smart business sense.
 He enjoys coming up with creative solutions to complex problems by working together with all involved and leveraging his clients’ knowledge and talent.
-Bill has a background as a CPA and as an Assistant Business Superintendent for a Michigan K-12 school.
-He worked with National Insurance Services (NIS) for over 17 years in his previous employment and is happy to join the NIS service team.
-Bill will be working as a Senior Account Representative in Indiana, as well as growing life and disability in Market Development in Michigan.
+Bill works as a Senior Account Representative in Indiana, as well as growing life and disability in Market Development in Michigan.
 He is a licensed insurance agent.
+Prior to working at National Insurance Services (NIS), he worked as an Assistant Business Superintendent for a Michigan K-12 school who was an NIS customer.